-State Retail Operations Non-Retail Operations Both Regularly disinfect all high-touch surfaces.
+State Retail Operations Non-Retail Operations Both Local Control Regularly disinfect all high-touch surfaces.
 Implement processes to safeguard elderly and high-risk customers.
 Post online whether a facility is open and how best to reach the facility and continue services by phone or remotely.
 Encourage their customers to do their business remotely by phone or online to the extent possible.
 Provide for, if feasible, online ordering and purchase of goods and customer pickup of orders at a location outside the facility or provide for delivery to customer locations.
 Post a sign at the entrance of the facility informing all employees and customers that they should: Wear CDC recommended face coverings while in the business.
 Avoid entering the business if they have a cough or fever or otherwise do not feel well.
 Maintain a 6-foot distance from one another.
 Not shake hands or engage in unnecessary physical contact.
-Idaho Stay Healthy Order FAQs Idaho Rebounds Plan May 1, 2020 See Both Column See Both Column Requires all businesses to adhere to social distancing and sanitation requirements, including: Identify how personal use items such as masks, face coverings, and gloves may be required by employees, vendors, and/or patrons.
-Provide services while limiting close interactions with patrons.
-Identify strategies for addressing ill employees, which should include requiring COVID-19-positive employees to stay at home while infectious and may include (1) keeping employees who were directly exposed away from the workplace and (2) the closure of the business until the location can be properly disinfected.
-On a case-by-case basis, include other practices appropriate for specific types of businesses (e.g., screening of employees for illness and exposures upon work entry, requiring non-cash transactions, etc.).
-Maintain the 6-foot physical distancing requirements for employees and patrons.
-Provide adequate sanitation and personal hygiene for employees,
+Idaho Stay Healthy Order FAQs Idaho Rebounds Plan May 28, 2020 See Both Column See Both Column Requires all businesses to adhere to certain social distancing and sanitation requirements, including: • Develop and implement measures to ensure employees and customers maintain at least six-foot physical distancing from other individuals whenever possible. • Provide adequate sanitation and personal hygiene for employees, vendors, and Permits cities, counties, and public health districts to enact more stringent public health orders than those set out in the reopening order.
+Requires counties and each city to promptly provide copies of the